clo4/lethargy/README.md

 ## Contributing

 Any and all contributions are absolutely welcome.
 Feel free to open an issue or just jump straight to a PR.
+Let's discuss and make this the best it can be! 😄

 ## License